Alocoifindo/github-slideshow/_posts/0000-01-02-Alocoifindo.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Alocoifindo sape.
-Remember that.
+Remember that name: Alo Loco, alo Fino, alo Lindo.
 One day you gonna hear it.
+>Alocoifindo
 Use the left arrow to go back!